 A comprehensive collection of articles, videos and more, hand-picked by our editors

-Basis is a smartwatch that has a built-in continuous heart rate monitor and an activity tracker.
 The Adidas Smart Run is a GPS-enabled running watch that has a built-in heart rate monitor for the athletes who want to avoid wearing a chest strap to track heart rate.
 The Samsung Galaxy S5 smartphone has a built-in heart rate monitor.
-The Samsung Gear Fit is a wrist-worn activity tracker that has a color screen and a continuous heart rate monitor.
+The Samsung Gear Fit is a wrist-worn fitness tracker that has a color screen and a continuous heart rate monitor.

-Is the medical community ready to deal with all the heart rate data supplied by these devices?
+Is the medical community ready to deal with all the data supplied by wearable heart rate monitors?
 Let's take a look at some common use cases where continuous heart rate monitoring information can provide some meaningful health information about a person.

 There are many people walking around with undiagnosed heart disease who have no idea they may suffer a heart attack at any moment.
-By wearing a continuous heart rate monitoring device, patients who are unaware of their cardiovascular risk can start detecting patterns that may suggest they're at risk for a heart attack or stroke.
+With the help of a wearable heart rate monitor, patients who are unaware of their cardiovascular risk can start detecting patterns that may suggest they're at risk for a heart attack or stroke.

-So is the world ready for continuous heart rate monitoring gadgets?
+So is the world ready for wearable heart rate monitors?
 Some have predicted that 2014 will be the year of the wearable gadgets.
-Wearable activity trackers have already gained tremendous popularity.
+Wearables like activity trackers have already gained tremendous popularity.
 The next evolution in this space involves measuring other biometrics beyond steps and movement.
 The continuous measurement of heart rates will only fuel the big data challenge that the medical community is facing.
 However, intelligent algorithms that can interpret heart rate information will provide insights that may ultimately transform healthcare and disease prevention strategies.

 About the author: